ftc8806/ftc8806.github.io/team.md

 * Head programmer
 * Enjoys programming and working with other formats of technology
 * Creator of the website

+# Aidan MaKinster
+> Homeschooled Junior
+* 4th year in FTC
+* Builder
+* Participates in community choir and charity dinners for the Rotary Club and Police Station

 # Nick Corsner
 > Junior at Mynderse Academy